 -There is a relatively quiet path between Cars Land and “a bug’s land”.
 It’s a peaceful walk and transition between Lands.

 -Likewise, just as you pass under the rock formation in Cars Land into the Pacific Wharf area there is a quiet shady space.
-You can rest here against the guard rails but technically, there is no seating.
+You can rest here against the guard rails or pull up a chair outside at Flo’s V-8 (you don’t have to dine here to sit).

 Sometimes despite our best efforts our kids sometimes do have a mini-meltdown.
 Fortunately we’ve been able to avoid anything catastrophic at the Happiest Place on Earth but we live and learn through each situation.